Alpine 4000m Peaks

 - Nadelhorn, 4327 m n.p.m.

-I typically dedicate 2–3 days to acclimatization combined with glacier travel training and an overnight stay in a high mountain hut.
+When organizing such trips, I typically dedicate 2–3 days to acclimatization combined with glacier travel training or a refresher, along with a night in a high-altitude mountain hut.
 This significantly increases the chances of a successful summit push.

-If alpinism with a mountain guide is something what you are looking for don’t hesitate to contact me via the contact form below.
+If guided alpinism with an IFMGA Mountain Guide is what you are looking for, feel free to contact me via the contact form below.

 Technical Alpinism with a Mountain Guide

-If you already have solid alpine experience, move confidently in crampons, handle an ice axe efficiently, and have climbed several Alpine peaks, I can guide you on more ambitious objectives.
+If you already have solid mountain experience, move confidently in crampons, handle an ice axe efficiently, and have climbed at least a few alpine peaks, I can help you to take the next step towards more ambitious objectives.

 - Matterhorn via Hörnli Ridge